trifectatechfoundation/teach-rs/README.md

 <img style="margin: 1rem 5% 1rem 5%;" src="./assets/Rust_Foundation_logo_100_color.png" alt="Logo RF"  width="200px" />

-The initial sponsor of the project is the Faculty of Informatics and Information Technologies (FIIT) of the Slovak University of Technology (STU) in Bratislava, Slovakia.
-[FIIT](https://www.fiit.stuba.sk/en.html?page_id=749)'s contribution has enabled us to layout the groundwork for the course.
+The project's initial sponsor is the Faculty of Informatics and Information Technologies (FIIT) of the Slovak University of Technology (STU) in Bratislava, Slovakia.
+[FIIT](https://www.fiit.stuba.sk/en.html?page_id=749)'s contribution has enabled us to lay the groundwork for the course.
 [Tweede golf](https://tweedegolf.nl/en) and [Rust Edu](https://rust-edu.org/) have also contributed substantially to the creation of teach-rs.

-In addition, lead developer Henk has received a grant from the [Rust Foundation](https://foundation.rust-lang.org/).
+In addition, one of our maintainers, https://github.com/hdoordt, received a grant from the [Rust Foundation](https://foundation.rust-lang.org/).

 #### Silver sponsors